eskonwest/sasumi/README.md

 **for in-script use**<br>
-download nanome here: https://vokalybyte.github.io/sasumi/nanome/core.sh modify the file and uncomment features you want. dont uncommend sasumibar-v3. then ship it inside your script.
+download nanome here: https://vokalybyte.github.io/sasumi/nanome/core.sh modify the file and uncomment features you want. dont uncomment sasumibar-v3. then ship it inside your script.